pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 and each \\(k_i\\) is a randomly generated 128-bit parameter.

-The compression loop in UMASH handles the last chunk, along with a size tag (to protect against extension attacks) with [ENH](https://eprint.iacr.org/2004/319.pdf#page=4):
+The compression loop in UMASH handles the last chunk, along with a size tag (to protect against extension attacks), with [ENH](https://eprint.iacr.org/2004/319.pdf#page=4):

 \\[ \mathtt{ENH}(k, x, y) = ((k + x) \bmod 2^{64}) \cdot (\lfloor k / 2^{64}\rfloor + \lfloor x / 2^{64} \rfloor \bmod 2^{64}) + y \mod 2^{128}. \\]